dkarv/ha-lg-ess/README.md

 You need the local device password, __which is not the account password__.
 Instead there are a few ways to get it:

-1. Get the mac address of the lg ess and convert it.
-Mac address AA:BB:CC:DD:11:22 -> password aabbccdd1122
+1. Get the mac address of the LAN interface of the lg ess device.
+Password is the lowercase address without colons.
+Example: AA:BB:CC:DD:11:22 -> password aabbccdd1122
 2. Extract it using the pyess library (it has a cli) __while connected to the devices WiFi__.
 3. Do a post request, e.g. with curl __while connected to the devices WiFi__:
 ```